TotalView Technologies, provider of scaleable debugging and analysis software solutions for multi-core computing,

 SiCortex delivers ultra-low power, high-performance Linux computers for the HPC market.
 TotalView will now support debugging parallel applications on the new SiCortex supercomputer.

 The Cray XT4 is the latest generation massively parallel processor system from Cray.
-TotalView will support the Cray XT4 platform and provide support and documentation of support for the Cray job launcher used
+TotalView will support the Cray XT4 platform and provide support and documentation of support for the Cray job launcher used in the XT4.

 Fedora Core 6, the community-supported Linux distribution, adds support for Intel-based Macs, in addition to the previously supported x86, x86-64 and PowerPC chip architectures.